polterguy/polterguy.github.io/documentation/magic/components/evaluator/index.md

 # The Hyperlambda Playground component

-The Hyperlambda playground component allows you to play with Hyperlambda code, and execute your code in _"immediate mode"_, for then to see the result of your execution immediately.
-The evaluator is also a nice starting point to learn Hyperlambda, since it contains a whole range of _"Hyperlambda snippets"_ that somehow demonstrates Hyperlambda's capabilities, and provides examples for you as you start out learning Hyperlambda.
-Click the _"Snippets"_ button to load up some snippet, study it, modify it, and then execute it, for afterwards to see the result of the execution.
+The Hyperlambda Playground component allows you to play with Hyperlambda code, and execute your code in _"immediate mode"_, for then to see the result of your execution immediately.
+The Hyperlambda playground is also a nice starting point to learn Hyperlambda, since it contains a whole range of _"Hyperlambda snippets"_ that somehow demonstrates Hyperlambda's capabilities, and provides examples for you as you start out learning Hyperlambda.
+Click the _"Snippets"_ button to load up some snippet, study it, modify it, and then execute it, for then afterwards to see the result of the execution.

 ![Evaluator component](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/eval-component.jpg)